Trump Is Panicking Because He Knows FBI-CIA Are Closing In On Him, Analyst Says

 His recent tweets accusing his predecessor Obama of wiretapping him during the election period signaled that Trump has seen the handwriting on the wall, according to Boot.
 The wiretapping accusation against Obama could be construed as an act of desperation by a man who realizes that time is running out him and that if he is going down, he must take Obama, who he blames for his troubles, down with him also, analysts argue.

-According Boot, the first major sign of escalating breakdown of Trump’s self-restraint, indicative of growing panic and desperation, emerged two days after his speech to Congress when he accused Democrats as of having “lost grip on reality” and engaging in “total witch hunt.”
+According to Boot, the first major sign of escalating breakdown of Trump’s self-restraint, indicative of growing panic and desperation, emerged two days after his speech to Congress when he accused Democrats as of having “lost grip on reality” and engaging in a “total witch hunt.”

 Trump Knows The Feds Are Closing In On Him; Trump Met With Russian Ambassador During Campaign#TrumpRussiaGate https://t.co/4x1fs7o2y3 pic.twitter.com/WYujcOIoQU